 The ZW0500 is the chip for Z-Wave nodes.
 Also, it is built around an Intel MCS-51 microcontroller with an internal system clock of 32 megahertz.

-The radio-frequency (RF) part of the chip contains a GisFSK transceiver for a software-selectable frequency.
+The chip’s radio-frequency (RF) part contains a GisFSK transceiver for a software-selectable frequency.

 3. Security

-There have been several practicals and academic security researches on home automation systems based on X10 protocols and Zigbee.
+Several practicals and academic security research have been conducted on home automation systems based on X10 protocols and Zigbee.

 Research is still at its starting point to examine the Z-Wave protocol stack layers, requiring the design of related software to intercept Z-Wave communications and a radio packet capture device.